G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Proposed Method

 where $\Gamma(\cdot)$ denotes the LeakyReLU activation function, $\vec{a}^{l} \in \mathbb{R}^{2d}$ is a learnable weight vector of attention mechanism $a^{l}$, $W$ is a weight matrix used for feature dimension transformation, and $\parallel$ indicates the concatenation operation.
 For the $i$-th node, we calculate the attention coefficients with all of its neighbors for aggregation, resulting in a partial-representation of the $l$-th head:

 where $\sigma(\cdot)$ is a nonlinear activation function, and $W^{l}$ is the corresponding input linear transformation’s weight matrix.
+During the training process, the message passing of semantic nodes is promoted whilst that of meaningless ones is suppressed adaptively.

-Instead of simply concatenating the learned partial-representations as the final node embedding, we introduce a channel-wise message fusion strategy \cite{Wang2020DeepMF}, which enables redundant channels to be adaptively replaced by a meaningful one and thus augment the expressive ability of each partial-representation.
-Concretely, for the calculated $v_{i,l}$, we apply batch normalization (BN) operation with the following affine transformation:
+{\bf Self-Adaptive Message Fusion.} Even with rich knowledge learned from multiple distinct subspaces, there is no guarantee that all attained information is useful.
+Here, we introduce a parameter-free message fusion strategy, which enables redundant channels to be adaptively replaced by a meaningful one to augment the expressive ability of each partial-representation.
+Specifically, this process is self-guided by a channel-wise scaling factor, which is calculated by Batch Normalization (BN) operation applied to each head:

-Here, the subscript $c$ denotes the $c$-th channel; $\mu_{i,l,c}$ and $\sigma_{i,l,c}$ are the mean and standard deviation of the $c$-th channel for all the $L$ attention heads; $\gamma_{i,l,c}$ and $\beta_{i,l,c}$ are the learnable scaling factor and offset, respectively; $\epsilon$ is a small constant that used to avoid zero denominator.
-Note that, the scaling factor $\gamma_{i,l,c}$ evaluates the importance of the $c$-th channel, which implies that $v_{i,l,c}^{\prime}$ is potentially redundant if $\gamma_{i,l,c}$ is very close to a pre-defined threshold \cite{Wang2020DeepMF}.
-To this end, the adaptive channel exchange can be formulated as:
+where the subscript $c$ denotes the $c$-th channel; $\mu_{i,l,c}$ and $\sigma_{i,l,c}$ are the mean and standard deviation of the $c$-th channel for all the $L$ attention heads; $\gamma_{i,l,c}$ and $\beta_{i,l,c}$ are the learnable scaling factor and offset, respectively; $\epsilon$ is a small constant that used to avoid zero denominator.

+Note that, the scaling factor $\gamma_{i,l,c}$, which evaluates the importance of the $c$-th channel, determines whether $v_{i,l,c}^{\prime}$ is potentially redundant or not \cite{Wang2020DeepMF}.
+Guided by this factor, the process of self-adaptive message fusion can be formulated as:

-where $\theta$ is a pre-defined threshold, and a channel should be replaced by the mean of other channels if its scaling factor $\gamma_{i,l,c}$ is smaller than $\theta$.
-Once all the enhanced partial-representations $v^{\prime}_{i,l}$ are obtained, a better output node embedding $\overline{v}_{i}$ can be returned via a concatenation operation.
+where $\theta$ is a pre-defined threshold.
+A channel should be replaced by the mean of other channels if its scaling factor $\gamma_{i,l,c}$ is smaller than $\theta$.
+Once all the enhanced partial-representations $v^{\prime}_{i,l}$ are obtained, a better output node embedding $\boldsymbol{\overline{v}_{i}}$ can be returned via a simple concatenation operation.

-{\bf Aggregation Layer.} To aggregate the learned node features into a unified embedding, an aggregation module is adopted as follows:
+{\bf Aggregation Layer.} To obtain a unified embedding, we aggregate the enhanced partial-representations in the following way:

-here, $V_{G}$ is the final graph embedding used to perform retrieval task, and $BN(\cdot)$ is the batch normalization operation. $\omega_{k}$ is a learnable weight vector meaning that each key-point is assigned to a different weight, where meaningless part features are expected to get small weight.
+here, $V_{G}$ is the output graph representation, which is optimized by cross-entropy $\mathcal{L}_{g}$ to ensure intra-modality discrimination. $BN(\cdot)$ is the Batch Normalization operation.
+The first term is utilized to stabilize the training process.
+And in the second term, we employ a learnable weight vector $\omega_{k}$ to aggregate node embeddings, where meaningless ones are expected to get small weight.